How To Create a YouTube Analytics Report in Minutes

 Percentage of Global Internet Users Watching YouTube Videos

-Aside from surface-level metrics, providing data-driven insights (such as untapped demographics and video watch times) will tell a story of what’s happening and point out any areas for improvement.
+Aside from surface-level metrics, access YouTube analytics to provide data-driven insights (such as untapped demographics and video watch times) that will tell a story of what’s happening and point out any areas for improvement for all your clients' YouTube channels.
 Should you optimize those YouTube image sizes after noticing lower clickthrough rates for the month?
 Or perhaps an ad boost will do the trick.

 Whatever the case may be, creating a comprehensive YouTube Analytics report is the only way to monitor trends, identify areas for improvement, and make data-informed recommendations.